Lalufu/ruuvi-mqtt/README.md

 ## Installation

-This is a single script program that can be run directly from a git checkout.
-The only external dependencies are `ruuvitag-sensor` and `paho-mqtt`.
-These can be installed in a venv if required via the enclosed `requirements.txt`.
+This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this, Executing `poetry install --no-dev` followed by `poetry run ruuvi-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.

+Installation via pip into a venv is also possible with `pip install .` from the git checkout root.
+This will also create the executable scripts in the `bin` dir of the checkout.

+In case you want to do things manually, the main entry point into the program is `ruuvi_mqtt/cli.py:ruuvi_mqtt()`.

-See the installation instructions of `ruuvitag-sensor` for information on how to set up bluez, which it uses under the hood.
+See the installation instructions of `ruuvitag-sensor` for information on how to set up bluez, which this uses under the hood.

 ## Running